-The meeting will feature reports from team leaders from all aspects of our vibrant ministry, along with Reverend Joyce's farewell ANNUAL REPORT.
+The meeting will feature reports from team leaders from all aspects of our vibrant ministry, along with Reverend Laura's ANNUAL REPORT.

 Board Elections will be held during the Annual Meeting - scroll down for details and to learn about absentee ballots.

 This is a time to come together and celebrate our continuing growth and ministry of love and acceptance.

 We look forward to seeing you all at the Annual Meeting!